 Because after the critical period – when subplate neurons are no longer present – only limited plasticity is present, it is possible that this circuit participates in types of synaptic plasticity that occur only during the critical period.
 Thus, the disappearance of this circuit might trigger the end of the the critical period.

-Our current work focuses on further revealing these early circuits and on elucidating how these early circuits shape the functional organization of the brain and control the critical period (Zhao et al. 2009, Viswanathan et al 2012, Meng et al 2014, Deng et al. 2017), Meng et al. 2021), and how early sensory experience sculpts or constrains later wiring.
+Our current work focuses on further revealing these early circuits and on elucidating how these early circuits shape the functional organization of the brain and control the critical period (Zhao et al. 2009, Viswanathan et al 2012, Meng et al 2014, Deng et al. 2017), Meng et al. 2021, Mukherjee et al. 2021), and how early sensory experience sculpts or constrains later wiring.

 To accomplish our goals we use a multi-faceted approach utilizing neurophysiological (electrophysiology and imaging) and molecular techniques as well as computer simulations of the behavior of single neurons and neuronal networks.